It’s Not Just Fair, It’s the Law.

-Beginning on March 23, 2011, the federal government started providing grant money to states to begin setting up Healthcare Marketplaces (aka Insurance Exchanges), designed especially for individuals and small employers who currently have difficulties finding insurance.
-Enrollment in the Exchanges will begin in 2014.
+As of March 23, 2011, the federal government started providing grant money to states to begin setting up Healthcare Marketplaces (aka Insurance Exchanges), designed especially for individuals and small employers who currently have difficulties finding insurance.
+Enrollment in the Illinois Health Insurance marketplace will begin in October of 2013 with coverage beginning in January 2014.

 MEDICAL LOSS RATIO

 For every premium dollar, insurance companies will have to spend 85 cents on your health care, instead of on administrative costs or their own profits; individual plans or small employer plans (covering less than 50 people) have to spend 80 cents of every premium dollar on care.
 If insurers do not reach this percentage, they must provide you with a rebate.

 Seniors who reach the coverage gap known as the Donut Hole will receive a 50 percent discount when buying Medicare Part D covered brand-name prescription drugs.
 Discounts will increase until the Donut Hole is eliminated in 2020.

 Seniors on Medicare will receive certain free preventive services, like smoking cessation programs, annual wellness exams, and some health screenings.
 There will also be a 10% Medicare bonus payment on primary care services and to surgeons working in health professional shortage areas, creating incentives for doctors to stay in areas where they’re desperately needed.

 - A full list of eligible preventive services can be seen here on Healthcare.gov.